Defining Extended Detection and Response (XDR)

 Cyber threat hunting

 With XDR, organizations automate cyber threat hunting.
 Cyber threat hunting refers to the proactive search for unknown or undetected threats across an organization's security environment.
-A security team can use these tools to disrupt pending threats and in-progress attacks before significant harm is caused.
+A security team can use these tools to disrupt pending threats and in-progress attacks before they cause significant harm.

 Security incident investigation

 The attack surfaces will automatically have data collected from them, correlation of abnormal alerts, and root-cause analysis performed.
-Complex attacks will now have a central management console with visualizations that will enable the security teams to determine which of the incidents may be malicious and hence will need further investigation.
+Complex attacks will now have a central management console.
+This console will include visualizations.
+These tools will help security teams see which incidents might be harmful.
+They can then decide which cases need more investigation.

 Threat intelligence and analytics